banindya/cme-workbench/README.md

 CME Workbench is a Angular UI with several backend microservices.
 The UI is used by DevOps staff to tackle daily challenges ranging from "create a new microservice" to "calculate the monthly costs for project XY".

+The Workbench connects otherwise independent products to speed up the DevOps livecycle.
+It adds metadata around a set of microservices and forms the base for complex use cases (like documenting data flows for German DSGVO aka "Verzeichnis von Verarbeitungstätigkeiten").

 ![sample screen](https://github.com/consort-it/cme-workbench/blob/master/img/cme-front-browser.PNG)

 The Workbench provides 30% of all use cases for an enterprise level project.
 Your team can enhance the toolkit with own microservices and Angular Components.